microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/wires.md

 ## Prepping the joysticks

-For each of joysticks, they have 4 direction switches to prepare:
+For each joystick, they have 4 direction switches to prepare:

 * Connect the joystick cable to the **COM** and **NO** terminals of the switch.